Image by Armando Orozco

 When finished, reread your response.
 How are you doing emotionally?
 Be aware of your feelings.
 Perhaps take a break.
 Lie down, have some tea, go for a walk, do whatever would be supportive right now.
 Let the realizations come and go.
 It may help to say phrases such as, "Everything I'm discovering is creating my greatest good.
 I trust my inner voice and know all is well."

-If your answers to these questions indicate there are problems in your marriage, and even that you want a separation or divorce, you may not want to take immediate action.
+If your answers to the above questions indicate there are problems in your marriage, and even that you want a separation or divorce, you may not want to take immediate action.
 It isn't rational to initiate a divorce based on one questionnaire.
 What you can do, however, is think about your responses, keep writing in your journal, take the survey again, and see how you feel in a week or two.
 In the meantime, you can also talk with a therapist, a friend, or colleague, someone who is going to listen attentively to you.

 It helps to process all your realizations in writing or verbally, and fully express your truthful feelings.
 It is also important to take care of your health, focusing on proper rest, exercise, and nutrition.
 Remember to treat yourself as you would a loved one or best friend, with kind and gentle nurturing.